 If the licensee intends to use a different model or type of DSS, for which a preoperational test program has not been completed, then applicable portions of IP 60856 and this procedure should be performed.

+If the inspector has questions or concerns that require additional technical or regulatory support, additional guidance can be found in IMC 2690 for obtaining additional support from headquarters.

 03.02 Specific Guidance